 By bus: There are regular buses that travel from Ayutthaya to Sukhothai.
 The journey takes about 6 hours and will cost about 310 baht.

 Far more loveable than Bangkok, Chiang Mai charms travellers like no other city in Thailand.
 It’s become not only a solid staple on the Thailand backpacking circuit, but a favourite temporary home for expats roaming through.

-Even if Chiang Mai shedded some of its hundreds of temples, it would still be a wonderful city to relax and soak up Thai culture.
-Here you’ll find not just some of the best sites in northern Thailand, but some of its best food.
+Even if Chiang Mai shed some of its hundreds of temples, it would still be a wonderful city to relax and soak up Thai culture.
+Here you’ll find not just some of the most interesting sites in Northern Thailand, but some of its tastiest food.
 This is a city where you’ll never go hungry and where your tastebuds will never stop exploring.

-Carve out at least two days in Chiang Mai on your Thailand itinerary, more time if you have it.
+Carve out at least two days in Chiang Mai, or more time if you have it.
 Chiang Mai is a city where you’ll never feel bad lingering.
 In fact, after visiting for the first time, you might just find yourself doing just that.

 What to do in Chiang Mai